cannam/repoint/README.md

 Installing and updating
 =======================

-Run "vext install" to update all the configured libraries.
-If there is a vext-lock.json file present, "vext install" will update all libraries listed in that file to the precise revisions recorded there.
+Run `vext install` to update all the configured libraries.
+If there is a `vext-lock.json` file present, `vext install` will update all libraries listed in that file to the precise revisions recorded there.

-Run "vext update" to update all the configured libraries according to the vext-project.json specification, regardless of the existence of any vext-lock.json file, and then write out a new vext-lock.json containing the resulting state.
+Run `vext update` to update all the configured libraries according to the `vext-project.json` specification, regardless of the existence of any `vext-lock.json` file, and then write out a new `vext-lock.json` containing the resulting state.
 Pinned libraries will be updated if they are in Absent or Wrong state; unpinned libraries will always be updated, which should have an effect only when they are in Absent,